LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 engine to start computing the next one.
 Note that this predicate is deterministic.
-In contrast with the ``threaded_exit/1-2`` built-in predicates, retrieving the next solution requires calling the predicate again instead of by backtracking into its call.
+In contrast with the ``threaded_exit/1-2`` built-in predicates, retrieving the next solution requires calling the predicate again instead of backtracking into its call.
 For example:

 ::